F 3 GEOGRAPHY

 a) Climate

-Areas with moderate temps and adequate rainfall are densely settled while those with extremely low or high temps have fewer settlements.
+Areas with moderate temperatures and adequate rainfall are densely settled while those with extremely low or high temperatures have fewer settlements.

 b) Relief